Alex Iwobi: Everton

 On 8 August 2019, Iwobi signed a five-year contract with Everton.
 According to the BBC, Arsenal received a fee of an initial £28 million, rising to £34 million with potential add-ons.

 Fifteen days after signing, Iwobi made his debut as a substitute for the final half-hour in place of Gylfi Sigurðsson in a 2–0 loss at Aston Villa.
 On 28 August in the second round of the EFL Cup, he scored his first Everton goal in a 4–2 win at Lincoln City.
 He scored his first league goal on 1 September in a 3–2 win over Wolverhampton Wanderers, and was one of two players singled out for praise by manager Marco Silva afterwards.

+Iwobi was named Everton's Players' Player of the Season for 2022–23 after providing a club-high eight assists.

+Fulham

+Iwobi signed for Fulham on 2 September 2023 for an undisclosed fee.

+On 16 September, Iwobi made his debut for Fulham as a 62nd minute substitute in a 1–0 win over Luton Town.
+He scored his first goal for the club in a 2–1 win at Norwich City in the third round of the EFL Cup on 27 September.

+On 27 November, Iwobi scored his first Premier League goal for Fulham in a 3–2 win over Wolverhampton Wanderers at Craven Cottage.
+On 6 December, he scored the first league brace of his career in a 5–0 win at home to Nottingham Forest.

+On 6 April 2024, in a game against Newcastle United, Iwobi became the Nigerian footballer with most minutes played in the history of the Premier League, surpassing the previous record held by Mikel John Obi.

+In January 2025, he spoke positively about the "brotherhood" of Fulham's squad.